dorinelfilip/howto.dfilip.xyz/_posts/2022-04-28-docker-swarm-nginx-proxy-manager.md

 ---
-title: How to run NGINX-Admin using Docker Swarm?
+title: How to run NGINX-Proxy-Manager using Docker Swarm?
 excerpt_separator: <!--end_excerpt-->
 ---

-Nginx-Admin is a very simple method to set a NGINX Ingress.
+NGINX-Proxy-Manager is a very simple method to set a NGINX Ingress.
 In this tutorial we present a very simple way to run it on your for your Docker Swarm cluster.

 <!--end_excerpt-->